Reiziven/touhou-little-maid-RPG-task/Readme.md

 ## DPS

-Damage dealer have big attack and faster attack speed if equip sword in second han deal bigger damage, have low health
+Damage dealer have big attack and faster attack speed if equip sword in second hand deal bigger damage, have low health

 ## Support